-- Arrange for a faculty member to support your request by sending a nomination statement (2-3 substantial paragraphs, maximum 1 page) by the 9:00 AM on Monday, November 5, 2018 to firstname.lastname@example.org describing your outstanding qualities and appropriateness for nomination.
+- Arrange for a faculty member to support your request by sending a nomination statement (2-3 substantial paragraphs, maximum 1 page) by the 9:00 AM on Monday, November 4, 2019 deadline to Mark Romanowski, firstname.lastname@example.org, describing your outstanding qualities and appropriateness for nomination.
 If more than 3 eligible students are nominated, SEAS Scholarship Committee will rank them, so the faculty nomination statement must include the following detailed information:

 - Specific anticipated PhD completion date

 - Describe the uniqueness of the research and the contribution that will be made to the area of study